Skip to main content

 authIssuer: <OIDC Auth Issuer>

-# Leave the authProvider and authAudience as these values
+# Leave the authProvider as this value

 authProvider: GENERIC_OIDC